 Where is the Outer Banks?

-Stretching from Corolla to Ocracoke, North Carolina, the Outer Banks spans 200-miles along North Carolina's Eastern coast and are comprised of a string of barrier islands connected to the mainland by bridges and ferries.
+Stretching from Corolla to Ocracoke, North Carolina, the Outer Banks spans 200-miles along North Carolina's Eastern coast and are a string of barrier islands connected to the mainland by bridges and ferries.
 Like any popular island vacation mecca, the Outer Banks boast all the modern bells and whistles: lively shops, fine restaurants, fun nightlife, and kid-friendly attractions.
 But it's the Outer Banks rustic and untamed side, as much as any of its amenities, that attracts thousands of vacationers each year.
 Windswept beaches, wild horses, historic sites, and pristine maritime forests beckon visitors to get out and explore.

 The Outer Banks are a series of barrier islands made up entirely of sand (undersea sand bars).
 The Outer Banks covers approximately half the northern North Carolina coastline separating the Currituck Sound, Albemarle Sound, Roanoke Sound, Croatan Sound and Pamlico Sound from the Atlantic Ocean.
 These islands are known for being a vacation destination while also being home to important ecosystems that blend marshland and beach.
 It is also known for its rich history as the place of the first attempted settlement by the English and the site for the first powered flight by the Wright brothers.